 As a frequent Twitter user, you must have observed how the app is performing at a much lower page load time, even when you are in the low service area.
 This has been made possible because of the Twitter PWA.
 But low page load time is not even the best thing of the app.
 It comes with a Data Saver option that makes the images blurred until you don’t click on them, saving over 70% data usage in the process.

-While this article was to get you acquainted with how big the world of PWA is becoming, the takeaway of the session was just one – it won’t take much time for more and more brands to catch up with the trend.
-And as agencies whose aim is to serve brands to make them more accessible and increase their resonance factor, it’s time we catch up with the technicalities of it, in its collective form.
+While this article was to get you acquainted with how big the world of PWA is becoming, the takeaway of the session was two – it won’t take much time for more and more brands to catch up with the trend and two, we were now all set to become an experienced PWA development company.

 In the end, it’s an amazing time for the mobile world, with PWAs becoming the next standard of mobile web experiences.
 There is no doubt that present day’s customers are always on-the-move, and whenever they need information, they want it instantly and not in the next second.
 Brands are soon catching up to the realization that PWAs elevate the speed of mobile experiences, which in turn leads to greater conversion rates and happier customers.
 So, now the question is… Is your Brand Next?